 4.7.
 Supplemental Material and Costumes: Teams may use and refer only to material provided in the case.
 No illustrative aids-or any material not provided in the case-or props of any kind may be used.
-Enlargements of the case materials are not permitted.
 Exhibit notebooks are not permitted.
+Except as provided in this rule.
 Teams may present to the presiding judge and scoring panelists only the exhibits and the witness statements exactly as provided in the case material, and the trial rosters.
-Teams may mark up exhibits-only during testimony, not before-for use as demonstrative exhibits.
-Such marked-up demonstrative exhibits may be admitted as evidence upon proper submission and at the discretion of the trial judge.
+Enlargements of exhibits are permitted, but must be shown to the opposing team in advance of the trial.
+Teams may mark up their own team's exhibits, not the opposing team's exhibits, but such markings must me made during a witness' testimony and not before.
+Such marked exhibits shall be considered as demonstrative exhibits and may be admitted as evidence upon proper submission and at the discretion of the trial judge.